Afghan women barred from teaching or attending Kabul University – KION546

 By Karen Smith and Tara John, CNN

 “As long as real Islamic environment is not provided for all, women will not be allowed to come to universities or work.
-Islam first,” Mohammad Ashraf Ghairat said.
+Islam first,” Mohammad Ashraf Ghairat said on his official Twitter account.

 Earlier on Monday, Ghairat tweeted in Pashto that the university was working on a plan to accommodate teaching female students but did not say when this plan would be completed by.

-He wrote on Twitter, “Due to shortage of female lecturers, we are working on a plan for male lecturers to be able to teach female students from behind a curtain in the classroom.
-That way an Islamic environment would be created for the female students to get education.”
+“Due to shortage of female lecturers, we are working on a plan for male lecturers to be able to teach female students from behind a curtain in the classroom.
+That way an Islamic environment would be created for the female students to get education,” he wrote on Twitter.

+His appointment as Kabul University’s chancellor by the Taliban was met with a storm of criticism over his lack of credentials.
+Ghairat countered those assessments on Twitter, saying he saw himself “fully qualified to hold this chair.”

+The Taliban, who ruled over Afghanistan from 1996 until 2001 but were forced from power after a US-led invasion, have historically treated women as second-class citizens, subjecting them to violence, forced marriages and a near-invisible presence in the country.

 The-CNN-Wire